-These incredibly delicious slow cooker baked beans make for an amazing breakfast.
-You can eat these by themselves or on the side with some bacon and eggs.
+These delicious slow cooker baked beans make for an amazing breakfast.
+You can eat these beans by themselves or with some bacon and eggs.

 Despite the name, baked beans are often stewed rather than baked.
-They work out best when they are cooked for extended periods of time making them great for a slow cooker.
-It allows all the flavors to develop so you end up with some rich tasting beans that the entire family can enjoy.
+They work best when cooked for extended periods, so they are great for a slow cooker.
+Slow cooking allows all the flavors to develop, so you end up with some great tasting beans that the entire family can enjoy.

 You can use either dried or canned beans in this recipe.
-I used canned as this helps speeds things up as you don’t need to soak the beans overnight.
+I used canned as this helps speeds things up as you do not need to soak the beans overnight.
 If you use canned beans, make sure you drain and rinse them before adding them to the slow cooker.

-These baked beans won’t taste like the type that you find at the supermarkets.
-Instead, these are incredibly tasty and strong with flavors of paprika, honey, and tomato.
-It’s perfect if you’re looking for a something a bit different and completely homemade.
+These baked beans will not taste like the type that you find at the supermarkets.
+Instead, they are incredibly tasty and has strong flavors of paprika, honey, and tomato.
+They are perfect if you are looking for something a bit different and completely homemade.

-If you’re after a quick video that shows you how to make these delicious slow cooker baked beans, then you can find one at the top of this page.
+If you are looking for a quick video that shows how to make these delicious baked beans in the slow cooker, you can find one below.
 It will take you through all the steps to mastering this delightful recipe.

 Slow Cooker Baked Beans Recipe

 - 800 g (1.8 lb) navy beans or cannellini beans

 - 800 g (1.8 lb) cans crushed tomatoes

 - Firstly, in a frypan over high heat, fry the bacon until crispy.